Iki Island Sightseeing

 Tsutsujohama Beach, selected as one of the 100 best beaches

-You will encounter unprecedented scenery as if you are floating on the sea.
+Experience unique views as if floating on the sea.

 Tatsunoshima sightseeing